devlopershyam/delta-demo/README.md

 # delta-demo
-This is learning of Git nd GitHub.
+This is learning of Git nd GitHub...